mysto/python-fpe/README.md

-# fpe - Format Preserving Encryption Implementation in Python
+# fpe - Format Preserving Encryption in Python

 An implementation of the NIST approved Format Preserving Encryption (FPE) FF3 algorithm in Python.